pslucas0212/rhel-sca-subscriptionmanager/README.md

 ![Inventory View](/images/S17.png)

-- You can view the details of server03 on the General Informaton tab page.
-While on the General Inforfmation tab page, scroll down to see the number of repositories enabled for server03.
+- You can view the details of server03 on the General Information tab page.
+While on the General Information tab page, scroll down to see the number of repositories enabled for server03.
 You'll note in this example there are two repositories enabled: one for RHEL 6 RPMs and for RHEL 6 ELS.

 ![server03 example](/images/S18.png)